Discover the many talented artists that live in your community

 The arrival of fall is one of the most colourful events of the year in our area.
 The season dresses in its most vibrant hues while local artists open their creative space to visitors.

-The goal of the tour is to give the residents and visitors of Cornwall and area an opportunity to enjoy art in the spaces where it is actually created.
+The goal of the tour is to give the residents and visitors to Cornwall and area an opportunity to enjoy art in the spaces where it is actually created.
 It is a chance to meet the artists, to chat, to see their work in a natural setting and enjoy the wellness of visual beauty and friendly company.

 You will discover all types of artists who work with paint, ink, clay, fine stones, wood and glass to create original pieces of art.